 Cross-selling is offering additional or complementary products or services to an existing customer or repeat customer, while upselling is offering a more expensive version of the same product or service.

 Why is Cross Selling Important?

 Cross-selling is important because it can increase the average value of a customer's purchase, leading to increased revenue for the company.
 It can also enhance the customer experience by offering them products or services that meet their needs.

 Mastering cross selling can have a dramatic effect on your bottom line.
 It also lets you sell products that would otherwise sit in inventory or have to be written off.

-If you're a food supplier looking to increase your revenue and sell more of your less popular items, BlueCart Digital Storefont may be the solution.
+If you're a wholesale food distributor or supplier looking to increase your revenue and sell more of your less popular items, BlueCart Digital Storefront may be the solution.
 It’s a simple, all-in-one ecommerce platform that takes care of store design and structure, payment processing, cross selling, and more.
 It takes the hard part out of your hands and lets you get back to selling.